Advances in Computational Biology Conference 2019

 The first Advances in Computational Biology conference will bring together researchers working on systems biology, omics technologies, artificial intelligence and high-performance computing with applications to biology from both the public and private sectors.

-One of the main purposes of the conference is to make visible and promote the research done by women scientists and for this reason, all presenters will be women, although the conference is open to everyone.
+One of the main purposes of the conference is to promote and make the research done by women in the bioinformatics field visible.
+This is why all speakers will be women, although the conference is open to everyone.
 We want to create a space to foster collaborations between scientists, providing an excellent opportunity to share ideas and build research networks.

 The programme will include poster and oral presentations, as well as keynotes from leading scientists in the computational biology and high-performance computing fields.
 The keynote speakers of the conference are: Christine Orengo, group leader of Orengo Group at University College London, Natasa Przulj, group leader of the Life Sciences - Integrative Computational Network Biology at the Barcelona Supercomputing Center and Marie-Christine Sawley, director of the Exascale Lab at Intel.